Thinking about updating your property? Follow these rules and regulations to complete your project correctly and safely.

 h.
 Construction of homeowner’s project shall commence within six (6) months of the ACC approval date and shall be substantially completed within twelve (12) months or within such other period as the ACC designates.
 Homeowners shall resubmit their plans and specifications to the ACC for approval should construction not commence within the approved period.
 A new application is required if a homeowner makes any modification to the approved plans and specifications.

 ARTICLE VI, SECTION 5.
-THE DECISIONS OF THE ARCHITECTURAL CONTROL COMMITTEE SHALL BE FINAL EXCEPT THAT ANY MEMBER WHO IS AGGRIEVED BY AN ACTION OR FORBEARANCE FROM ACTION BY THE COMMITTEE (OR BY ANY POLICY, STANDARD, OR GUIDELINES ESTABLISHED BY THE COMMITTEE) MAY APPEAL THE DECISION OF DIRECTORS AND, UPON THE REQUEST OF SUCH MEMBER, SHALL BE ENTITLED TO A HEARING BEFORE THE BOARD OF DIRECTORS OF THE ASSOCIATION.
+THE DECISIONS OF THE ARCHITECTURAL CONTROL COMMITTEE SHALL BE FINAL EXCEPT THAT ANY MEMBER WHO IS AGGRIEVED BY AN ACTION OR FORBEARANCE FROM ACTION BY THE COMMITTEE (OR BY ANY POLICY, STANDARD, OR RULES AND REGULATIONS ESTABLISHED BY THE COMMITTEE) MAY APPEAL THE DECISION OF DIRECTORS AND, UPON THE REQUEST OF SUCH MEMBER, SHALL BE ENTITLED TO A HEARING BEFORE THE BOARD OF DIRECTORS OF THE ASSOCIATION.

 a.
 If a project is disapproved, the homeowner is free to request that the ACC reconsider its position.
 The homeowner should present new or additional information which clarifies the request or demonstrates its acceptability, in the event the ACC and the homeowner cannot come to an agreement on the proposed modification, the homeowner may appeal to the Board of Directors.